apache/carbondata/docs/mv-guide.md

  for the materialized views which are associated with the fact table, and do query plan transformation accordingly.

- User can verify whether a query can leverage materialized view or not by executing `EXPLAIN` command, which will show the transformed logical plan, and thus user can check whether materialized view is selected.
+ Users can verify whether a query can leverage materialized view or not by executing the `EXPLAIN` command, which will show the transformed logical plan, and thus the user can check whether a materialized view is selected.

 ## Compacting